 EPIKs is the working title for Environment Kirklees Ltd, a not for profit company based in Huddersfield and operating projects throughout Kirklees.
 Our team includes a combination of volunteer directors and paid part time staff.

-Through its projects we work with residents, community groups, institutions like the university, businesses and employees to increase environmental awareness and facilitate engagement in practical environmental solutions.
+Through our projects we work with residents, community groups, institutions, businesses and employees to increase environmental awareness and facilitate engagement in practical environmental solutions.

 Our activities go back over 20 years.
 The company’s forerunner was Kirklees Environment Partnership, which was a forum involving the public and private sector with the voluntary sector.
 Started in 2002, KEP also delivered a number of innovative educational projects.